 There’s a difference between procrastinating and making future schedules.
 Understand that.

 So if you feel that your week has been filled up, then it’s okay to set tasks for the following week.
-If you know that your next day, you will be so busy to do that work, then instead of adding numerous tasks to your next day, why don’t you just schedule those tasks for future days.
+If you know that your next day, you will be so busy doing that work, then instead of adding numerous tasks to your next day, why don’t you just schedule those tasks for future days?

 You can’t do everything in one day.
 Assign pending tasks to future days and watch how peaceful your mind will be.

 It’s not procrastination.
 It’s called doing the right thing.

 Basically, I have given you my 2 most effective solutions and experiences that I personally witnessed in my journey of eliminating overworking and worrying.

 Kindly share with your social media friends.
 They will be very appreciative to learn this, and who knows, you might be saving a life suffering from stress, overworking, and worrying.

 What do you think about this?
 Please I will love to know.

 Have you been overworking yourself and worrying recently?
 Can I be of help to you?